trippster08/genome_skimming_LAB/README.md

 # genome_skimming_LAB
-This is a set of scripts designed to QC Illumina sequencing data, find whole mitochondrial genomes, and annotize those genomes, all using Smithsonian's Hydra HPC
+This protocol is a set of scripts designed to analyze paired-end or single-read demultiplexed illumina sequences for the purpose of recovering mitochondrial genomes from genomic DNA libraries.
+This pipeline is designed to use hydra, Smithsonian's HPC for fastqc, trimmomatic, getOrganelle, and Spades.
+The pipeline assumes you have a current hydra account and are capable of accessing the SI network, either in person or through VPN.
+Our pipeline is specifically written for MacOS, but is compatible with Windows.